vivaria/edisonrul.ing/docs/source/cards/o/option-hunter.md

 ### Card Rulings

-●If you send a monster to the GY for “Option Hunter” that has undetermined ATK, you gain 0 Life Points. (“King of the Skull Servants”, “Megarock Dragon”, “Maju Garzett”, etc.)
+*   If you send a monster to the GY for “Option Hunter” that has undetermined ATK, you gain 0 Life Points. (“King of the Skull Servants”, “Megarock Dragon”, “Maju Garzett”, etc.)
-●“Option Hunter” does not target.
+*   “Option Hunter” does not target.